Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Static import

-So if your CJS module does this:
+So if the CJS module assigns an object:

 Named export extraction from CJS